McGill University: Research

-Research plays a critical role at McGill.
-McGill is affiliated with 12 Nobel Laureates, and professors have won major teaching prizes.
+McGill is affiliated with 15 Nobel Laureates, and professors have won major teaching prizes.
 According to the Association of Universities and Colleges of Canada, "researchers at McGill are affiliated with about 75 major research centres and networks, and are engaged in an extensive array of research partnerships with other universities, government and industry in Quebec and Canada, throughout North America and in dozens of other countries."
 In 2016, McGill had over $547 million of sponsored research income, the second-highest in Canada, and a research intensity per faculty of $317,600, the third highest among full-service universities in Canada.
 McGill has one of the largest patent portfolios among Canadian universities.
 McGill's researchers are supported by the McGill University Library, which comprises 13 branch libraries and holds over 11.5 million items.

 Since 1926, McGill has been a member of the Association of American Universities (AAU), an organization of leading research universities in North America.
 McGill is a founding member of Universitas 21, an international network of leading research-intensive universities that work together to expand their global reach and advance their plans for internationalization.

-McGill is one of 26 members of the prestigious Global University Leaders Forum (GULF), which acts as an intellectual community within the World Economic Forum to advise its leadership on matters relating to higher education and research.
-It is the only Canadian university member of GULF.
+McGill is one of 26 members of the Global University Leaders Forum (GULF), which acts as an intellectual community within the World Economic Forum to advise its leadership on matters relating to higher education and research.
+It is the only Canadian University member of GULF.
 McGill is also a member of the U15, a group of prominent research universities within Canada.

 McGill-Queen's University Press began as McGill in 1963 and amalgamated with Queen's in 1969.
 McGill-Queen's University Press focuses on Canadian studies and publishes the Canadian Public Administration Series.